Welcome to Android 4.3, a sweeter version of Jelly Bean!

 Now several users can share a single Android tablet, with each user having convenient access to a dedicated user space.
 Users can switch to their spaces with a single touch from the lock screen.

 On a multiuser device, Android gives each user a separate environment, including user-specific emulated SD card storage.
 Users also have their own homescreens, widgets, accounts, settings, files, and apps, and the system keeps these separate.
 All users share core system services, but the system ensures that each user's applications and data remain isolated.
-In effect, each of the multiple users has his or her own Android device.
+In effect, each of the multiple users has their own Android device.

 Users can install and uninstall apps at any time in their own environments.
 To save storage space, Google Play downloads an APK only if it's not already installed by another user on the device.
 If the app is already installed, Google Play records the new user's installation in the usual way but doesn't download another copy of the app.
 Multiple users can run the same copy of an APK because the system creates a new instance for each user, including a user-specific data directory.